 Clean Dirt, Moss, Any Other Debris Off Woodwork Immediately

-It is imperative, if you’re serious about looking after your timber sash windows lasting and getting the best return on your investment possible, you need to clean them regularly.
+It is imperative, if you’re serious about looking after your window maintenance and getting the best return on your investment possible, you need to clean them regularly.
 This means the first sign of any dirt, moss or any other debris or dust, you should take measures to wipe it away.
 The longer dirt is left on wood, the greater the risk there is of it rotting.

 Condensation is something we all must deal with at some point or another.
 When you notice condensation settling on the windowpane, frame or even the windowsill, you need to act immediately.
 Start by opening the window slightly to ventilate the area and room, then wipe the excess moisture away.
 If you’re not quick about it, the moisture could cause damage, at first to the paintwork then the woodwork.